andrewchambers/bupstash/doc/guides/Getting Started.md

 ```
 $ bupstash list timestamp="2020/*"
 ...
-$ bupstash list name=backup.tar and newer-than 7d
+$ bupstash list name=backup.tar and older-than 7d
+$ bupstash list newer-than 1h
 ...
 ```

-For a full description of the query language see the query language manual pages.
+For a full description of the query language see the query language manual page.

 ## Snapshot tags